American tourists bore witness to the Vandeleur Estate evictions in Kilrush, Co. Clare, in July of 1888.

 The Irish Land Wars, waged in response to these practices, were a two-decades-long campaign of civil resistance and unrest, as tenants refused to leave without putting up a fight, preventing the British constabulary from entering their homes with a variety of hard-scrabble tactics.

-One of the most famous evictions and resistance movements took place in July, 1888, on the Valdeleur Estate near Kilrush, Co.
+One of the most famous evictions and resistance movements took place in July 1888, on the Valdeleur Estate near Kilrush, Co.
 Clare.
-IrishCentral featured photographs of these evictions from the National Library of Ireland and the Clare County Library in a recent story on the Land Wars and the mercilessness of British landlords during this time.
+IrishCentral featured photographs of these evictions in 2017 from the National Library of Ireland and the Clare County Library in a story on the Land Wars and the mercilessness of British landlords during this time.

 Afterward, we were fascinated to hear from Ed O'Shaughnessy, the man whose great-grandparents bore witness to these evictions.
 The fascinating part?
 They were not locals, but tourists visiting from America.

 The evictions on the estate, which was owned by absentee landlord Captain Hector S. Vandeleur, spanned the course of two weeks, impacting many homes and families, with a new eviction carried out day after day.